vsokoltsov/billing_system_test_task_go/README.md

 ## How to run

 1. Populate `.env` file with necessary variables (you can find them in `.env.sample`)
-2. Run `make up`, which runs application in development environment
+2. Run `docker compose up`, which runs application in development environment
-3. Go to application container (`docker compose exec app bash`) and run migrations ([migrate](https://github.com/golang-migrate/migrate) is used for that)

 ## Test